ALEA: The association behind Fastaval. Read more about ALEA here.

 Otto Judge: Member of the jury handing out the year’s Ottos.
 There’s both a board game jury and a scenario jury.

 The Otto Party: Stage show where the Ottos are handed out, the organizers are celebrated, the Guest of Honour speaks and next year’s General is proclaimed.
-The Party is for everyone, but remember to buy a ticket when you sign up for Fastaval.
+The Party is for everyone, but remember to add it to your program in the sign-up.

 Participant’s sheet/player sheet: Sheet of paper with information that you get when you check into Fastaval.